cyberguru02/AZURE-SENTINEL-HONEYPOT-MONITORING-GLOBAL-CYBER-ATTACKS/README.md

 ​

-Step 7: Go ahead and connect back to the Log Analytics workspace and press on the created virtual machine and then press the connect button on the upper pane of the VM.
+Go ahead and connect back to the Log Analytics workspace and press on the created virtual machine and then press the connect button on the upper pane of the VM.